 The Raiffeisen Regional Banks and certain subsidiaries of the Raiffeisen Regional Banks are parties to a syndicate agreement regarding RBI.
-As a result of the syndicate agreement, the voting rights in relation to shares in RBI (corresponding to approximately 58.8 per cent. of the issued shares) are mutually attributable to the Raiffeisen Regional Banks and their subsidiaries as acting in concert (\S 1(6) of the Austrian Takeover Act (Übernahmegesetz - "ÜbG") pursuant to \S 130, 133(7) of the Austrian Stock Exchange Act 2018 (Börsegesetz 2018 - "BörseG 2018").
-A corresponding attribution to the controlling shareholders of individual Raiffeisen Regional Banks pursuant to \S 130, 133(4) BörseG 2018 is made.
+As a result of the syndicate agreement, the voting rights in relation to shares in RBI (corresponding to approximately 58.8 per cent. of the issued shares) are mutually attributable to the Raiffeisen Regional Banks and their subsidiaries as acting in concert ( $\S$ 1(6) of the Austrian Takeover Act (Übernahmegesetz - "ÜbG") pursuant to $\S$ 130, 133(7) of the Austrian Stock Exchange Act 2018 (Börsegesetz 2018 - "BörseG 2018").
+A corresponding attribution to the controlling shareholders of individual Raiffeisen Regional Banks pursuant to $\S$ 130, 133(4) BörseG 2018 is made.

 The terms of the syndicate agreement include a block voting agreement in relation to the agenda of the shareholders' meeting of RBI, pre-emption rights and a contractual restriction on sales of the RBI shares held by the Raiffeisen Regional Banks (with a few exceptions) if the sale would directly and/or indirectly reduce the Raiffeisen Regional Banks' aggregate shareholding in RBI to less than 40 per cent. of the share capital.
-Further, the syndicate agreement provides for an arrangement amongst the Raiffeisen Regional Banks to nominate nine members of the RBI Supervisory Board.
+Further, the syndicate agreement provides for an arrangement amongst the

+Raiffeisen Regional Banks to nominate nine members of the RBI Supervisory Board.

-10.2 Membership in the IPS
+10.2 Membership in the Raiffeisen IPS

-RBI is a member of an IPS, the Federal IPS, which besides RBI comprises of the Raiffeisen Regional Banks, RAIFFEISEN-HOLDING NIEDERÖSTERREICH-WIEN registrierte Genossenschaft mit beschränkter Haftung, Posojilnica Bank eGen as well as RBI's subsidiaries Raiffeisen Wohnbaubank Aktiengesellschaft and Raiffeisen Bausparkasse Gesellschaft m.b.H.
+RBI is a member of an IPS, the Raiffeisen IPS, which besides RBI comprises of the Raiffeisen Regional Banks, RAIFFEISEN-HOLDING NIEDERÖSTERREICH-WIEN registrierte Genossenschaft mit beschränkter Haftung, Posojilnica Bank eGen as well as seven of RBI's Austrian subsidiaries, several subsidiaries of Raiffeisen Regional Banks and about 340 Raiffeisen Banks.
 Pursuant to Article 113(7) and Article 49(3) of the CRR an IPS is required to ensure the solvency and liquidity of its members.
-For further details of the Federal IPS reference is made to the section "3.1.3.
-Federal Institutional Protection Scheme".